un1x80/firewallo/README.md

 ---

 ## 🛠️ Presets and architecture decisions
 📌 Firewallo currently supports only IPv4 by design.
-For best practices, it is recommended to disable IPv6 on your system All chains are defined using the ip family instead of inet.
+For best practices, it is recommended to disable IPv6 on your system.
+All chains are defined using the ip family instead of inet.
 This decision was made to avoid ambiguous rules: in nftables, if a user writes a generic rule without explicitly specifying ip or ip6, it would apply to both stacks.
 Restricting support to IPv4 ensures clear rule behavior and maintains continuity with iptables, which has historically been used in Firewallo and is inherently single-stack (requiring ip6tables for IPv6).